GAjay/challengeApp/README.md

 # ChallengeApp
 I have built this app for hackerearth challenge.
-It has three four screens, which you can see in below figures.
+It has four screens, which you can see in figures below.

 ## Features
 1. In this app I have used square retofit lib to make the API calling fast to fast.